LausDaeus/MetaboliteSubstructures/README.md

 This project is an implementation of a [method](http://drops.dagstuhl.de/opus/volltexte/2012/3715/)([PDF](http://drops.dagstuhl.de/opus/volltexte/2012/3715/pdf/4.pdf)) that should help identify [metabolites](https://en.wikipedia.org/wiki/Metabolite).
 To do this it requires:
 * A [fragmentation pattern](https://en.wikipedia.org/wiki/Fragmentation_(mass_spectrometry)) of a molecule.
-* Potential candidate molecules obtained by performing a lookup with the spectral data on a major database/search engine of chemicals such as [HMDB](http://www.hmdb.ca/metabolites) or [Pubchem](https://pubchem.ncbi.nlm.nih.gov/)
+* Potential candidate molecules obtained by performing a lookup with the spectral data on a major database/search engine of chemicals such as [HMDB](http://www.hmdb.ca/metabolites) or [PubChem](https://pubchem.ncbi.nlm.nih.gov/).

 It will then produce a _Characteristic Substructure_ that is a representative molecule of all the input molecules.
-This can then be optionally drawn as well as fed into a [tool](http://cfmid.wishartlab.com/) that breaks the molecule back down into the fragmentation pattern.
-Ideally, if the original pattern matches this one, then the algorithm has produced a good representation.
+This can then be optionally fed into a tool such as [CFM-ID](http://cfmid.wishartlab.com/) that breaks the molecule back down into the fragmentation pattern via machine learning & heuristics: Ideally, if the original pattern matches this one, then the algorithm has produced a good representation.

 As this is a lot of information here is a visualisation of how the application is intended to be used.